310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 He looked happy when he was talking about how grateful he was for the opportunity to practice his kaijuu performance, but…

-I bet he’d much rather become a hero… And let’s be real, a *kaijuu* role of all casting choices is the last thing his fans would consider suitable for him, sooo…
+I bet he’d much rather be a hero… And let’s be real, a *kaijuu* role of all casting choices is the last thing his fans would consider suitable for him, sooo…

 We need to get him out of that role already.
 The audience is probably freaking out over the blackout, anyway…